postralai/.github/README.md

 📍 **Based in San Francisco**

-Ping us if you’d like to connect or collaborate locally — we’re always open to good conversations and bold ideas.
+Ping us if you’d like to connect or collaborate locally.